Try @eslint-react/kit@beta

 const addItem = () => {

-setItems(items); // Same reference, no re-render
+setItems(items); // Same reference, won't trigger a re-render

 };